-“Their emotions can take over their body,” explains Elise Guthmann, Clinical Program Director at Evolve Residential Treatment Center in Ojai, California.
+“Their emotions can take over their body,” explains Elise Guthmann, LMFT, Clinical Program Director at Evolve Residential Treatment Center in Ojai, California.
 A teen with BPD, for example, might feel uncontrollable grief when others might just feel sad.
 He or she can have a panic attack when others are just nervous.
 Or feel euphoria when others might just be happy.
 When others feel upset or annoyed at being wronged, a teen with BPD could be shaking with uncontrollable rage.

 “Some people cry after a breakup; a teen with BPD could be throwing their partner’s things out of the window,” describes Guthmann, who works with adolescents with BPD and their families in California.
 “When they’re upset, they could become threatening, hysterical, punch someone else, punch a hole in the wall.
 In a nutshell, they’re highly sensitive, highly reactive, and have a slow return to baseline,” she says.

 What does it mean to have a slow return to baseline?

 Guthman explains.
 “Instead of experiencing the emotion and then letting it pass, like many do, they keep reigniting it.
 The moment they think about it, their distress level peaks back up.
 The person can’t help let the experience go.
 So they keep getting emotionally activated.”

 Dialectical Behavioral Therapy (DBT) for Borderline Personality Disorder

 This inability to pass through emotions is called emotion dysregulation.
 It is the primary, overarching symptom of borderline personality disorder.
 It is also the reason why so many teens with BPD have problematic behaviors – like impulsive substance use, self-harming attempts, and uncontrollable anger.